Ancestor Research FAQ

 We have a very extensive photograph collection, which can be searched online.
 Individual photographs exist from the 1850's forward, although not of every cadet.
 Class group photos first became popular in the 1870's, but were typically taken only during the First Class (Senior) year.
 The first yearbooks were not published until the late 19th century.
 In short, we have many cadet photographs, but do not have a photograph of every cadet.
 If you have a question, please contact us.

-Records of living alumni are covered by FERPA and privacy statutes and are closed to research.
+Non-historical alumni records are closed to research.
+Records of living alumni are covered by FERPA and privacy statutes.
 We do not release the records of living alumni.
 The only exception is when the alumnus has provided us with written permission specifically authorizing release to a third party.
-If your grandfather provides us with such a signed release, we can send copies of his records to you.
-In the absence of a signed released, we provide only publicly available material such as that found in the yearbook or a newspaper article.